 When students finish school at the end of each term, they’re not always able to get rid of all of their dorm room furniture.

-It’s worth taking a drive by to see what’s available.
+It’s worth taking a drive-by to see what free furniture is available.

-While most houses are just putting out their trash, you’ll occasionally see some goods like free furniture.
+While most houses just put out their trash, you’ll occasionally see some goods like free furniture.

 It’s likely because people are moving or decluttering.